 With this in mind, we have defined our new strategic priorities, the main one being the reinforced support for SMEs, with a particular focus on internationalization aspects.
 The mutual importance of the issue is obvious.
 The SMEs represent the backbone of EU and Japanese economies.
 The share of SMEs in the economy is more than 99% for both EU and Japan with a fairly similar percentage in terms of employment creation (70-80%).
 Both in EU and Japan the SMEs are being seen as engines for economic growth, particularly through internationalization into outside strategic markets.
 It is about intercepting new drivers for growth badly needed by the stagnant economies of EU and Japan.

-The EU-Japan Centre launched "Step in Japan", a new highly anticipated support initiative for SMEs.
 The service, which is offered free of charge, acts as a landing pad for EU-based SMEs planning on entering into or expanding within Japan.
 The initiative encompasses a full range of essential support measures for businesses:

 - a “hot desk” in Tokyo on the Centre’s premises that includes an internet connection and telephone (*) for up to 1 month (a maximum of 2 beneficiaries per time slot);